 Don't harass or endanger a cyclist.
 This is considered reckless endangerment by law, a misdemeanor offense.

 Be Alert.
 Be Patient.

 Above all, respect a cyclist's right to use the road.
-Treat them like slow-moving cards — do not tailgate, wait until it is safe to pass, and give them the right-of-way when appropriate.
-Be predictable by using your turn signals and following the established rules of the road
+Treat them like slow-moving cars — do not tailgate, wait until it is safe to pass, and give them the right-of-way when appropriate.
+Be predictable by using your turn signals and following the established rules of the road.